Liopleurodon Facts

 Scientists have discovered evidence about these ferocious marine reptiles’ reproduction method, and they believe that Liopleurdons gave birth to their young ones alive, instead of laying eggs.
 The fossil of a 78-year-old pregnant Pliosaur suggested that they gave birth to a single, large-sized young reptile.
 And that they probably went to shallower waters for breeding.

-Also Check Out → Eonatator Facts
+Also Check Out → Ichthyosaurus Facts

 Liopleurodons went extinct 150 million years ago.